harryprince/geospark/README.md

 ## Getting Started

-here is a mini example about geofence optimized join query with quadrad tree indexing:
+here is a mini example about optimized spatial join query with quadrad tree indexing:

 firstly, initilize envs